Centre for Regional Economic and Social Research (CRESR)

 Advanced Quantitative Methods (AQM) Awards

 CRESR has significant methodological expertise as well as access to quantitative datasets to support applications for AQM awards.
 Applications are welcomed from students who wish to apply advanced, cutting-edge quantitative research methods to either primary or secondary quantitative data to facilitate impactful research that answers research questions aligned to one or more of our research clusters.
+We particularly welcome proposals in the following areas:

-• the societal impacts of policies and programmes designed to encourage more sustainable transport
+- the societal impacts of policies and programmes designed to encourage more sustainable transport

-• how place and/or place-based policy effects the lives and outcomes of residents
+- how place and/or place-based policy effects the lives and outcomes of residents

-• the development and nature of new housing supply and/or whether it addresses need
+- the development and nature of new housing supply and/or whether it addresses need

-• the outcomes and effects of new housing supply for residents and on neighbourhoods
+- the outcomes and effects of new housing supply for residents and on neighbourhoods

 AQM award lead: Prof Ian Wilson

-Before you apply, we recommend that you discuss your proposed research topic with a potential supervisor.
-We have academic staff working across each of the research clusters who are interested in supervising new PhD students and you can read more about their areas of research interest on the Centre for Regional Economic and Social Research staff webpage.
+Please contact Dr Sadie Parr if you are interested in applying.
+Sadie will be able to put you in contact with a potential supervisor to support you in putting together your application.
+We have academic staff working across each of the research clusters who are interested in supervising new PhD students and you can read more about their areas of research interest and expertise here.